-6-III.E.
+6-II.E.
 DISABILITY ASSISTANCE EXPENSES DEDUCTION [24 CFR 5.603(b) and 24 CFR 5.611(a)(3)(ii)]

-Unreimbursed reasonable expenses for attendant care and auxiliary apparatus for each member of the family who is a person with disabilities may be deducted if they: (1) are necessary to enable a family member 18 years or older to work, (2) are not paid to a family member or reimbursed by an outside source, (3) in combination with any medical expenses, exceed tenhree percent of annual income, and (4) do not exceed the earned income received by the family member who is enabled to work.
+Unreimbursed rReasonable expenses for attendant care and auxiliary apparatus for each member of the family who is a person with disabilities a disabled family member may be deducted if they: (1) are necessary to enable a family member 18 years or older to work, (2) are not paid to a family member or reimbursed by an outside source, (3) in combination with any medical expenses, exceed tenhree percent of annual income, and (4) do not exceed the earned income received by the family member who is enabled to work.